tristanberris/brtndr/README.md

 - Learn how to get drinks by ingredients
   - When ingredients are inputted by users, use those ingredients to get proper drinks

+- Create a state in the store for 'activeDrinks'
+  - used to store the drinks that match the user's inputted ingredients